• Skip to primary navigation

 • ×

-It was my favorite local buy/sell Facebook group where I found this beautiful terra cotta planter.
-The person I bought it from was downsizing and told me he always planted marigolds in it.
+My favorite local buy/sell Facebook group is where I found this beautiful terra cotta planter.
+The person I bought it from was downsizing and told me he always planted marigolds in it for her.

 It'll be gorgeous once it fills in.
-And, marigolds also can handle the cooler fall weather so it will be a very long lasting container garden.
+Marigolds also can handle the cooler fall weather, so it will be a very long-lasting container garden.

 dark green planter with flower etched into it.